newalexander/supervised-cadres/README.md

 - The most important hyperparameter to tune is the number of cadres `M`
 - It is best to supply a validation set `Dva` during training so you can monitor on-the-fly for overfitting or underfitting
 - You can mitigate overfitting and underfitting by increasing and decreasing, respectively, the `lambda_d` and `lambda_W` hyperparameters
+- The default `lambda_d` and `lambda_W` values seem to work best for fairly small and fairly noisy datasets.
+If your dataset is larger and less noisy, you may want to decrease them by a factor of ten.